jorgensenray/PWM_Sprayer_Teensy_code/README.md

 Features include; -  On/Off valve control  -  PWM valve control  -  Turn compensation  -  Staggered valve control  -  User definable Hz.

-The solenoid: If you read far enough it’s rated for 50 million cycles.
-At 10 Hz running 24 hrs a day that is just under 58 days.
-It only draws .4 amps in my testing.
+The solenoid: It only draws .4 amps in my testing.
 I can measure 15 Hz and my non scientific tester is, blow thru it and if you feel wind on the other side it must work at that Hz rate, I quit at 50 Hz.

-This AOG compatible controller a Teensy 4.1 W/Ethernet that will get you 24 individually controlled nozzles.
-(AgOpenGPS is limited to 24 at this time, but I see some activity with more than that) If you need more than that, let’s talk.
+This AOG compatible controller a Teensy 4.1 W/Ethernet and 2 MCP23017-E/SP-ND will get you 64 individually controlled nozzles.
 You'll need a PWM driver for each valve and a diode.

 The negatives would be that the components aren’t designed for ag chemicals and won’t last.
 At $6.95 you can replace a valve a bunch of times before you’re even money with a Raven/Capstan or your favorite flavor of valve.